GhassanALNomani/cybersecurity-portfolio/README.md

 **In Progress:**
 - ⏳ eLearnSecurity Blue team certificates
-- ⏳ Build Elastic (ELK) Stack SIEM and Threat Detection Tools and more!
+- ⏳ Project - Build Elastic (ELK) Stack SIEM and Threat Detection Tools and more!

 ## Projects
 - Working on hands-on SOC projects including a Windows Domain environment with Splunk.